 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

-Babita Spinelli is the owner of Opening the Doors Psychotherapy and Babita Spinelli Coaching.
-She is a Licensed Psychotherapist, Certified Relationship Coach, Collaborative Divorce Coach and Parenting Coordinator with offices in NYC, NJ and Florida offering in-person and online services globally.
+Babita Spinelli is the CEO of Opening the Doors Psychotherapy and the Babita Spinelli Group.
+She is an award-winning Psychotherapist, Certified Relationship Coach, Collaborative Divorce Coach offering concierge in-person and online services globally.
 She has worked successfully with couples and individuals to get unstuck in their relationships, rebuild and create more meaningful connection.
 Babita is a Certified Gottman Level 2 Couples Therapist whose areas of expertise include couples relationship issues, infidelity and parenting issues.
-Babita has been featured in podcasts, articles and vlogs.
+Babita has been featured as a media expert in podcasts, articles and television networks.
 Babita is an expert on marriage.com